Stroke & Cerebrovascular Center

-As a certified Primary Stroke Center, we provide rapid response in diagnosing and treating stroke patients.
-Advanced radiologic techniques such as CT angiography, diffusion and perfusion MR imaging, and cerebral angiography are available to aid in quick and accurate diagnosis.
 In addition, our highly-specialized team of stroke experts collaborate at all stages of treatment using state-of-the-art research and technology available.
 Therapies include medical treatments, advanced neurosurgical techniques, and interventional neuroradiology procedures.
 These unique capabilities are essential to the realization of our ultimate goal — to provide outstanding stroke care to our patients and our community.

 Stroke Survivor Support Group Meetings

 The Neurology Department Stroke Service at Boston University Medical Center hosts a monthly Stroke Survivor Support Group.
 Each meeting features guest speakers from BMC or from within the local Boston community.
 Caregivers are welcome and encouraged to join us.